Butantan Institute will import 8 thousand liters of API to produce 10 million doses of Coronavac for children aged 3 and 4 years | Sao Paulo

 “Butantan informs us that it has no stock of CoronaVac and that it is waiting for the inclusion of this vaccine in the PNI of this vaccine for children aged 3 to 5 years so that it can activate the partner laboratory, bring the vaccines, pack and distribute throughout Brazil.
 The beginning of this process will take place with the official inclusion of CoronaVac to vaccinate children aged 3 and 5 years in the PNI”, said Garcia on Tuesday (19).

-Instituto Butantan is a supplier of CoronaVac throughout Brazil.
+The Butantan Institute is CoronaVac’s supplier throughout Brazil.
 In the state of São Paulo alone, there are 1.1 million children in this age group who could now be vaccinated if the immunizer were available, said the governor on Tuesday (19).

 According to the São Paulo government, more than 6.1 million children aged between 5 and 11 years have already been immunized in the state of São Paulo, with 66.3% of this population having a complete vaccination schedule and 86.9 % were vaccinated with the first dose.